cloudmaven/documentation/pages/acs/acs_rosetta.md

 ### Starting Rosetta

-After **cfncluster create** finishes we will log in to the Master and use the qsub command to submit the Rosetta job.
-This will in turn create a job queue: A long list of processing tasks (perhaps 100,000 of them).
-These jobs will be schedule one by one, that is: Assigned to the Worker nodes.
+After **cfncluster create** finishes log in to Master and use **qsub** to submit the Rosetta job.
+This creates a job queue: A long list of processing tasks (for example 100,000) which are to be executed.
+These jobs will be scheduled one by one: Assigned to Worker nodes.

-Each Worker node will have some number of 'virtual CPUs' available for running Rosetta jobs in parallel.
-These are compute-intensive jobs and each may complete in a matter of a few minutes.
+Each Worker node has a number of 'virtual CPUs' available for running Rosetta jobs in parallel.
+These are compute-intensive jobs.
+Each may complete in a matter of a few minutes.
+The large number of jobs is typical from required sample density in a Monte Carlo task.

-The number of jobs is given as 100,000 as this (for our initial implementation) is due to a sufficient sample density in a Monte Carlo simulation.
+kilroy left off here
 While we may run 100,000 jobs these may be distributed across perhaps only 300 Workers.
 These Workers will (for this example) be powerful machines, each with the capacity to run 36 jobs simultaneously.
 The jobs we expect to take about 8 minutes each; so in the course of an hour we